aergoio/herajs-client/docs/contract-guide.rst

         }
         */
     });
-    // Call stream.cancel(); when you don't need it any more.
+    // Call stream.cancel(); when you don't need it any more to free resources on the full node.